Using Syscollector information to trigger alerts

 </group>

-The alert for a port opening operation is displayed in the Wazuh dashboard as follows:
+The alerts for a port opening operation are displayed in the Wazuh dashboard as follows:

 Port opening operation alert